Hanover Street (film): Historical accuracy

-Although United States Army Air Forces North American B-25 Mitchell bombers were featured prominently in Hanover Street, the aircraft was a rare sight in England during World War II, except in squadrons allocated to the RAF's 2nd Tactical Air Force on strikes into Occupied France in company with the de Havilland Mosquito prior to, and after, D-Day.
-The typical light bomber in use by the 9th US Air Force based in England was the Martin B-26 Marauder, but the film-makers were forced to use the B-25 due to the few B-26 Marauders in existence.
+The B-25 Mitchell bomber was featured prominently in Hanover Street, although the aircraft was a rare sight in England during World War II, except in squadrons allocated to the Royal Air Force's 2nd Tactical Air Force on strikes into occupied France in company with the de Havilland Mosquito prior to, and after, D-Day.
+The typical medium bomber in use by the Eighth Air Force based in England was the Martin B-26 Marauder, but the film-makers were forced to use the B-25 due to there being so few B-26 Marauders that remained in existence.

 In the film, Margaret Sellinger emerges from a Piccadilly line tube station called "Hanover Street".
 In reality there was no such station and, since Hanover Street links upper Regent Street and Brook Street; this would not, in any case, match the alignment of the Piccadilly line, unless there were a fictitious spur similar to that which ran from Holborn to Aldwych from 1907 to 1994.

+Paul Sellinger, while posing as an SS officer at the Gestapo headquarters, consistently states his own rank in German using the Wehrmacht ranking system rather the separate SS rank system.